“Where’s the Will?”

 Your Will is one of the most important documents you will ever sign.
 If it is lost and cannot be found, your estate will be distributed according the rules of intestacy.
 Even the slightest mark or damage to your Will can render it invalid and you intestate.
 It must be kept safe and secure yet readily accessible.

-For a single one-time payment the Society will store both your and your partner’s Wills for your lifetimes.
-Furthermore, you can store all your other important documents such as Lasting Powers of Attorney, Advance Directives and even your property deeds, for no additional charge.
-You can retrieve your documents easily and quickly whenever you want, for example, if you wish to amend your Will or if you need to property deeds when you sell your house.
-There is no charge to return your documents into storage nor for you to store additional documents at any time.
+For a small annual fee the National Will Safe will store both your and your partner’s Wills and other documents such as Letters of Wishes and Lasting Powers of Attorney for no additional charge.
+You can retrieve your documents easily and quickly whenever you want, for example, if you wish to amend your Will.
+There is no charge to retrieve and return your documents into storage.

-Here are some of the benefits of the Society of Will Writers Custody for Life service:
+Here are some of the benefits of the National Will Safe service:

-Choosing Custody for Life assures you peace of mind knowing that your important documents are guaranteed safe and secure for a lifetime.
+Choosing the National Will Safe assures you peace of mind knowing that your important documents are guaranteed safe and secure.

 There are, of course, other options that you might consider: